ortus-docs/contentbox-docs/back-end-development/back-end-development/modules/build-an-admin-module.md

 this.viewParentLookup      = true;

 // If true, looks for layouts in the parent first, if not found, then in module.
 Else vice-versa this.layoutParentLookup    = true;

 // Module Entry Point
 this.entryPoint            = "mysecrets";
 ```

 The only required function for the ModuleConfig.cfc is the configure() function.
-This is where you can set ( or inherit ) settings, parent settings, layout settings, datasources, webservices, routes, interceptorSettings, custom Interceptors and Interception Points, model bindings ( mappings ).
+This is where you can set ( or inherit ) settings, parent settings, layout settings, datasources, webservices, routes, interceptorSettings, custom Interceptors and Interception Points, and model bindings ( mappings ).
 A shell of your configure method might look like this.

 ```
 function configure(){